ShadiK1999/Helpdesk-Homelab-Projects/Active Directory/README.md

 ### RAS/NAT - allows clients to access the internet through the domain controller

+1. Install Remote Access role:

-1. Install Remote Access role via server manager
+The Remote Access installation process was accessed via server manager through the `Add Roles and Features` section.

-2. Open routing and remote access tool
+2. Enable NAT:

-3. Enable NAT from the configure and enable remote access wizard
+NAT was enabled through the `Configure and Enable Remote Access` wizard

+3. Select External NIC for NAT

-4. select the internet facing NIC as the internet connection
+During the enabling process, the internet facing NIC was selected as the internet connection.

 ### DHCP